Mission and Goals

 - Shared Vision

-The Molloy College Teacher Education faculty has derived its vision for the exemplary teacher from the College's mission statement, the four pillars of the Dominican tradition - spirituality and reflection, research and teaching, service and community, comments and input from the Professional Education Unit's Advisory Boards.
+The Molloy College Teacher Education faculty has derived its vision for the exemplary teacher from the College's mission statement, the four pillars of the Dominican tradition - spirituality and reflection, research and teaching, service and community, comments and input from the Educator Preparation Provider's (EPP) Advisory Boards.

 The teaching professionals, who complete Molloy's teacher preparation programs, are distinguished by their ability to exemplify and promote core values in their own teaching.
 These values include:

 - Belief that all children can learn

 - Learner centered and value-centered curriculum and pedagogy